 - Conducting interviews with local officials, community residents, public interest groups, or other interested or affected parties to solicit their concerns and information needs and to learn how and when citizens would like to be involved in the response process.

-- Preparing a formal community relations plan, based on the community interviews and other relevant information, specifying the community relations activities that the responsible DoD Component expects to undertake during the remedial response.
+- Preparing a formal community relations plan, based on the community interviews and other relevant information, specifying the community relations activities that the responsible Component expects to undertake during the remedial response.
 The community relations plan ensures the public has appropriate opportunities for involvement in a wide variety of site-related decisions, including site analysis and characterization, alternatives analysis, and selection of remedy, and has opportunities to learn about the site.

 - Establishing at least one local information repository at or near the location of the munitions response.
 The repository contains copies of items made available to the public.